adamcockell1/dbms-demo/README.md

-# dbms_demo
+# Database Management System Web App Interface
-A demo build of a DBMS for a restaurant
+A demo build of a DBMS with a Web App interface for a restaurant.